 The LakeWatch program is made possible through the dedication of its volunteers.
-We would like to extend a special thanks to Jocelyne Pare and Tim Rochemont for the time and energy put into sampling Jackfish Lake in 2017.
-We would also like to thank Elashia Young and Melissa Risto who were summer technicians in 2017.
-Executive Director Bradley Peter and LakeWatch Coordinator Laura Redmond was instrumental in planning and organizing the field program.
-This report was prepared by Laura Redmond and Bradley Peter.
-The Beaver River Watershed, the Lakeland Industry and Community Association, Environment Canada, and Alberta Environment and Parks are major sponsors of the LakeWatch program.
+A special thanks to Myron Uhryn, Jocelyn Pare, and Tim Rochemont for their commitment to collecting data at Jackfish Lake.
+We would also like to thank Alanna Robertson, Lindsay Boucher and Shona Derlukewich, who were summer technicians in 2018.
+Executive Director Bradley Peter and Program Coordinator Laura Redmond were instrumental in planning and organizing the field program.
+This report was prepared by Caitlin Mader and Bradley Peter.